cryptoalgebra/Algebra/docs/Contracts/Core/interfaces/pool/IAlgebraPoolEvents.md

 Emitted when fees are collected by the owner of a position

-*Developer note: Collect events may be emitted with zero amount0 and amount1 when the caller chooses not to collect fees*

 | Name | Type | Description |
 | ---- | ---- | ----------- |
 | owner | address | The owner of the position for which fees are collected |